nortikin/sverchok/docs/nodes/curve/arc_3pt.rst

 through the three specified points.
 The node also outputs key properties of such an arc: center, radius and angle.

-See also the Circle node.
+See also the Circle node, "Arc Start / End / Tangent" node.

 Inputs
 ------